 When I consider colors’ effect on events, I am drawn to three aspects of this formula.
 The atmosphere, Amusement, and appreciation can all be manipulated merely by color.

 But how do we decide the colors to use?
 Well, if your client has not already chosen a color scheme or is not adamant about sticking to the color scheme, ask yourself a few questions.

 - What is the over goal of the event?
 What is the experience you want to see

 - What is the traditional or usual way the event is decorated?
 Are they any colors central to the event?

-- What are the common cultural association with color in your area and are there varying subcultures that have differing ones?
+- What are the typical cultural association with color in your area and are there varying subcultures that have differing ones?
 This is a reason for knowing your audience or guest list.
 You can find this info by talking to your client in most cases.
 The color association can also be found online easily.

 The cultural aspect is incredibly important as well.
 Design and Scheme based in the U.S. There is a mix of cultures and subcultures almost everywhere.
-That’s why having a general idea of the associations people draw to certain colors s so helpful in every aspect of event planning, but you should also make sure to have access and to be willing to explore other color meaning that isn’t the general.
+That’s why having a general idea of the association’s people draw to specific colors s so helpful in every aspect of event planning, but you should also make sure to have access and to be willing to explore other color meaning that isn’t the general.

 You never know.